burakai/burakai.github.io/index.md

 Ph.D. candidate in Mechanical Engineering at Istanbul Technical University, combining materials science, manufacturing, and AI to solve real-world problems.
 My work spans computer vision, IoT, and big data — from AI-powered quality inspection systems to precision agriculture solutions.

 I enjoy collaborating across disciplines, connecting industry needs with innovative research, and turning ideas into working systems.
-Always open to new opportunities, partnerships, and challenging projects at the intersection of engineering and intelligent systems.
+Always open to new opportunities, partnerships, and challenging projects at the intersectiokn of engineering and intelligent systems.

 ## Experience
-**Research Assistant**, *FMV Işık University*, Istanbul `06/2018–present`
+**FMV Isik University**, _Research Assistant_, Istanbul
+`06/2018–present`
 - \- Assisted in the research of the granted BAP project: Development of an economical and innovative joining concept for hybrid materials that does not require filler material.
 - \- Managed Materials Science Laboratory, Measurements and Instrumentation, and Mechanical Engineering Labo-ratory courses.
 Supervised students in the laboratory, and graded laboratory reports.
 - \- Assisted in the development of new course materials and assignments by writing and revising course materials, and developing new assignments and assessments.

 `02/2018–06/2020`
-**Robotics Instructor**, *Saint-Michel French High School*, Istanbul
+**Saint-Michel French High School**, _Robotics Instructor_ Istanbul
 - \- Led weekly Robotics Club sessions focused on Arduino-based projects, electronic circuit design, and programming fundamentals.
 - \- Guided students through hands-on problem-solving activities, fostering creativity, teamwork, and STEM skills development.

 `06/2017–01/2019`
-**Inspector**, *Turkish Standards Institution*, Istanbul
+**Turkish Standards Institution**, _Inspector_, Istanbul
 - \- Planned and executed inspections in accordance with instructions provided by TSE (Turkish Standards Institu-tion), harmonized standards (such as EN 81-1, EN 81-20, EN 81-70, etc.), and applicable legal regulations.
 - \- Conducted thorough inspections to assess the safety, functionality, and compliance of the inspected equipment or systems.
 Documented inspection findings and prepared comprehensive reports.

 `02/2016–07/2016`
-**Welding Engineer**, *Universal Certification*, Istanbul
+**Universal Certification**, _Welding Engineer_, Istanbul
 - \- Prepared and approved qualification documents, including Welding Procedure Specifications (WPS), Procedure Qualification Records (PQR), and Welder’s Test Certificates.
 - \- Worked extensively with various welding codes and standards, such as AWS D1.1, EN 1090, and ASME BPVC. – Conducted inspections and assessments to verify compliance with welding standards and codes.

 `09/2015–02/2016`
-**R&D Engineer**, *Merberk Engineering*, Istanbul
+**Merberk Engineering**, _R&D Engineer_, Istanbul
 - \- Involved in an R&D project to create a 3D printer and subsequently a unique 3D Metal Printer.
 - \- Successfully completed the development of the 3D printer, but the project was discontinued before creating the metal 3D printer due to a lack of grants or funding.